intel/nauta/docs/user-guide/actions/model_export.md

 **Note:** The name of the operation is just an example, your naming may differ from the example.

 The duration of the export operation depends on a chosen format.
-To check the status of the operation use the following command:
+To check the status of the operation, use the following command:

 `nctl model status`